MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/adoption-intro/org-readiness.md

   * Identify the tasks that are struggling for completion, and identify what issues are blocking.
 Update the plan with solutions or workarounds for the blocking issues.
 * Be transparent.
   * Create and publish a matrix that communicates the commitments (gaps/concerns) and their status.
 Update this with each iteration.
-  * Promote a team culture that a “red status” is a request for help and not a sign of failure.
+  * Promote a team culture in which a “red status” is a request for help and not a sign of failure.

   ## Next steps